 - Shortness of breath and difficulty breathing

 Pleural effusions are found in 90% of pleural mesothelioma cases.
-Thus, doctors consider them to be an important early sign of that cancer.
+Doctors consider them to be an important early sign of that cancer.
 However, pleural effusions can also be caused by asbestosis.
 Doctors can analyze the fluid using a biopsy to see if it is a sign of cancer.

-Pleural plaque is a chalky, calcium-based material that builds upon the lining of the lungs.
-According to the British Thoracic Society, pleural plaque is the most common disease associated with asbestos exposure.
+A pleural plaque is a chalky, calcium-based material that builds upon the lining of the lungs.
+Pleural plaques are the most common form of pleural disease associated with asbestos exposure.